Bohr sets in sumsets III: expanding difference sets and almost Bohr sets: Almost Bohr sets and Bohr expansions

 \subsection{Partition regularity}

 \begin{proposition} The family of $\AlmostBohrBohr$ is partition regular; that is if $A = A_1 \cup A_2$ completes almost Bohr sets, then either $A_1$ or $A_2$ is $\AlmostBohrBohr$. \end{proposition} \begin{proof} By \cref{mainthm:almost_Bohr_complete}, the family of sets that complete almost Bohr sets is the dual of the family of almost Bohr sets.
 Therefore, it suffices to show that the family of almost Bohr sets is a filter.
-Let $B_1, B_2$ be two Bohr sets and $E_1, E_2$ be two sets of zero Banach densities.
+Let $B_1, B_2$ be two Bohr sets and let $E_1, E_2$ have Banach density zero.
 Then

 Now $B_1 \cap B_2$ is a Bohr set and $d^*(E_1 \cup E_2) = 0$.
 Therefore, $(B_1 \setminus E_1) \cap (B_2 \setminus E_2)$ is an almost Bohr set. \end{proof}